polyverse/exp-nginx-1.4.0-brop/README.md

     Then run this exploit to attack it: docker run --rm --link target -it 507760724064.dkr.ecr.us-west-2.amazonaws.com/exp-nginx-1.4.0-brop

+RUNNING BROP.RB

+    The brop.rb program can be invoked manually using:

+        ./brop.rb [-v] [p] [target-name-or-ip]

+    The -v option enables verbose mode which produces more informational output.
+Leaving this option out reduces the output to just the essential information.

+    The -p option will interactively prompt the user to hit <enter> before it proceeds to the next BROP phase

+    If the targete-name-or-ip is missing, localhost is assumed.

 NOTES

     SAVING STATE:  The brop.rb program attempts to save state as it goes through the phases of its attack such that